Jeremy Pena Preview, Player Props: Astros vs. Red Sox

-The Houston Astros and Jeremy Pena, who went 2-for-5 with a double last time out, battle Tanner Houck and the Boston Red Sox at Minute Maid Park, Tuesday at 8:10 PM ET.
+On Wednesday, Jeremy Pena (batting .306 in his past 10 games) and the Houston Astros face the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 8:10 PM ET.

-In his last appearance, he had two hits (going 2-for-5 with a double) against the Red Sox.
+In his last game he had a hitless performance (0-for-2) against the Red Sox.

 Jeremy Pena Game Info & Props vs. the Red Sox